Use-Tusk/test-runner/README.md

 When you push new commits, Tusk runs against your commit changes and generates tests.
 To ensure that test scenarios are meaningful and verified, Tusk will start this workflow and provision a runner (with a unique `runId`), using it as an ephemeral sandbox to run tests against your specific setup and dependencies.
 Essentially, this action polls for live commands emitted by Tusk based on the progress of the run, executes them, and sends the results back to Tusk for further processing.

 Add the following workflow to your `.github/workflows` folder and adapt inputs accordingly.
-If your repo requires additional setup steps, add them before the `Start runner` step.
+If your repo requires additional setup steps (e.g., installing dependencies, setting up a Postgres database, etc), add them before the `Start runner` step.
 If your repo is a monorepo with multiple services, each workflow corresponds to a service sub-directory when you set up Tusk.

 ```yml
 name: Tusk Test Runner